 The definition of “cheap” differs from person to person and from country to country.
-While travellers from Sweden may find $30 hotel room cheap, traveller from Thailand may think it’s a bit costly (that’s only an example, not generalization).
-At eTramping we specialise in extremely low budget travel, so we thought you may be interested in reading our tips to travel for little.
+While travelers from Sweden may find $30 hotel room cheap, traveller from Thailand may think it’s a bit costly (that’s only an example, not generalization).
+At eTramping we specialize in extremely low budget travel, so we thought you may be interested in reading our tips to travel for little.

 Haggling is a skill, and just like with any other every skill – it is possible to learn and become better at it with practice.
 Don’t hesitate to ask for discounts, people who don’t ask – don’t get.
 In the worst case scenario they will decline, otherwise you’ll get something cheaper.

 If you fail to plan, you plan to fail.
 While traveling it’s very important to go with the flow, but that doesn’t mean you can skip researching the place before you arrive.
 If you know the area where the cheap places to sleep are before you arrive, you avoid being pressured to go with a more expensive option.
 If the city is expensive wherever you go, consider couchsurfing, sleeping in a tent or other options – all of which need preparation and planning ahead.